stimm-ai/stimm/docs/developer/data-flow.md

 # Data Flow: Audio-to-Audio Pipeline

-This page describes the step‑by‑step flow of audio data through the Stimm platform, from microphone input to synthesized voice response.
+This page describes the step-by-step flow of audio data through the Stimm platform, from microphone input to synthesized voice response.

-## High‑Level Sequence
+## High-Level Sequence

 ```mermaid
 sequenceDiagram